aspensmonster-school/ee4390-senior-design-i/README.md

 * Functioning prototype that is outputting bits to the host, preferably with a throughput measured in kilobytes.
-* A host that is able to read these bitstreams
+* A host that is able to read these bitstreams.
-* A host that can perform verification of the bitstream to ensure true randomness
+* A host that can perform verification of the bitstream to ensure true randomness.
 * Inclusion of bitsream into entropy pool with a throughput rate that is greater than that of a stock linux kernel building entropy via hardware noise.
-* **[ideal, but likely to bleed into second semester of design sequence]** bitstream randomness verification on the hardware side rather than software.
+* **[ideal, but likely to bleed into second semester of design sequence]** Bitstream randomness verification on the hardware side rather than software.
+If bitstream is not random, have hardware refuse to output it to host.

 ##Main Goals: